| 514-839-0132 FR EN

 Costs and Duration

-Your monthly payment depends on the amount of your debt and your ability to pay.
-The amount is reduced through negotiations with your creditors.
+The monthly amount to be paid depends on your debt level and your ability to pay.
+This amount is reduced through negotiations with creditors.
+The duration generally goes up to 5 years (60 months).

 Eligibility